-Celestica Inc. Form 6-K Month of July 2007
+Celestica Inc. Form 6-K Month of October 2007

-The following information filed with this Form 6-K is incorporated by reference in Celestica's registration statements, the prospectuses included therein, and any registration statement subsequently filed by Celestica with the Securities and Exchange Commission:
+The following information filed with this Form 6-K is incorporated by reference in Celestica's registration statements, the prospectuses included therein, and any registration statement subsequently filed by Celestica with the Securities and Exchange Commission unless otherwise indicated:

-- Management's Discussion and Analysis of Financial Conditions and Results of Operations for the Second Quarter 2007, the text of which is attached hereto as Exhibit 99.1 and is incorporated herein by reference. - Press Release, dated July 26, 2007, the text of which is attached hereto as Exhibit 99.2 and is incorporated herein by reference, including Celestica Inc.'s second quarter 2007 consolidated financial information. - Certification of Chief Executive Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a), the text of which is attached hereto as Exhibit 99.3 but is not incorporated herein by reference. - Certification of Chief Financial Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a), the text of which is attached hereto as Exhibit 99.4 but is not incorporated herein by reference. - Certification pursuant to Rule 13a-14(b), as required by 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002., the text of which is attached hereto as exhibit 99.5 but is not incorporated herein by reference.
+- Restated Managements Discussion and Analysis of Financial Condition and Results of Operations for the Second Quarter 2007, the text of which is attached hereto as Exhibit 99.1 and is incorporated herein by reference. - Celestica Inc.'s restated second quarter 2007 consolidated financial information, the text of which is attached hereto as Exhibit 99.2 and is incorporated herein by reference. - Certification of Chief Executive Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a), the text of which is attached hereto as Exhibit 99.3 but is not incorporated herein by reference. - Certification of Chief Financial Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a), the text of which is attached hereto as Exhibit 99.4 but is not incorporated herein by reference. - Certification pursuant to Rule 13a-14(b), as required by 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, the text of which is attached hereto as exhibit 99.5 but is not incorporated herein by reference.